LHMak/multinational-retail-data-centralisation75/README.md

 1. Extracted all data from the various sources such as: AWS S3 buckets, AWS cloud databases and APIs hosted on AWS.
 The data also took many forms such as: PDF, JSON and CSV files.
 This required me to tailor my extraction approach for each datasource.
 For example, user and order data was stored in a database, while product and payment data was stored in an S3 bucket.
 1. Cleaned the raw data, looking for inconsistent formatting (particularly with dates and times), typos and null values.
 To clean the data I mainly used the Pandas Python library.
 I also used the re and numpy libraries.
 1. Uploaded the cleaned data to a local PostgreSQL database, allowing for easy querying and analysis of the data.
 I used PGAdmin as a management tool for the PostgreSQL database.
 1. Queries the PostgreSQL database to answer a set of mock questions from business stakeholders.
-The queries are shown in
+The `.sql` files for these queries can be found here: [Milestone_4_Queries.zip](Milestone_4_Queries.zip)

 This project helped me to consolidate everything I have learned throughout the course.
 I used my knowledge of AWS and APIs to retrieve the data files, my skills with VS Code and Python to write the code to process the data and upload it to the PostgreSQL database- and finally, my knowledge and skills with Relational Databases and SQL to create the database schema, query and analyse the data.
 On top of this, I made more use of version control and branching with Git more than ever before- particularly when adding in new features.